 Another misconception is that focusing on food and beverage will carry the store's sales, as it were.
 We keep hearing from people that their business will make more money on food or drinks and it will complement their esports offering.

-Although there are a handful of centers that have dedicated restaurants (or bakeries) with their esports center, you will need to find people that can effectively run that side of your business.
+Although there are a handful of centers that have dedicated restaurants (or bakeries), you will need to find people that can effectively run that side of your business.
 But if your focus is to run an esports venue, then your focus should be on the gaming experience.

-Unless you have an existing business related to the food and beverage industry, then adding an esports offering might not be a bad idea.
-However, if you are just starting out, you'll have to set your priorities otherwise customers that come to your center looking for a great time in gaming might find themselves disappointed.
+Unless you have an existing business related to the food and beverage industry, then adding an esports attraction is a great idea!
+However, if you are just starting out, you'll have to set your priorities otherwise customers that come to your business looking for a great time playing esports might find themselves disappointed.

 Esports as a whole is evolving and games are churning content to keep players and spectators happy.
 It is your job to keep up with the demand of what's popular in your venue to keep the business afloat.
 However, if you need assistance to get started with your esports venue or want to improve the way you run your business, feel free to send us an email at firstname.lastname@example.org.